tsonika/intro-ngs-manuals/docs/modules/btp-module-denovo-canu/denovo_canu.md

 ```
 -->

+### NGS Workshop

+Some of these tools will take too long to run in this workshop.
+For these tools, we have pre-computed the output files.
+In this workshop, we will still enter in the commands and set the tool running, but will sometimes then stop the run and move on to pre-computed output files.

+In your directory, along with the PacBio and Illumina files, you may also see folders of pre-computed data.

 ### Sample information

 The sample used in this tutorial is a gram-positive bacteria called *Staphylococcus aureus* (sample number 25747).
 This particular sample is from a strain that is resistant to the antibiotic methicillin (a type of penicillin).
 It is also called MRSA: methicillin-resistant *Staphylococcus aureus*.
 It was isolated from (human) blood and caused bacteraemia, an infection of the bloodstream.